yesihaveidea/myrtille/DOCUMENTATION.md

 From version 1.5.0, Myrtille does support hashed passwords (so that the password is not plain text into the url).

-Currently not working with Windows 2008 servers.
+The start remote application from url feature only works on Windows Servers editions (starting from Server 2012) and only if the program is allowed to run (remoteApp policy).
 See notes and limitations.

 ### Syntax
 https://myserver/Myrtille/?__EVENTTARGET=&__EVENTARGUMENT=&server=server&domain=domain[optional]&user=user&passwordHash=passwordHash&program=program[optional]&width=width(px)[optional]&height=height(px)[optional]&connect=Connect%21